Thursday, January 10, 2008

 A contributor named Lisa (Posted: lisa December 8, 2007 11:29 PM ) doubts the veracity of my remarks concerning popular opposition to Hillary Clinton (see my post on Bill Moyers' blog.)

-The distrust and polarizing features of Ms. Clinton's candidacy I mention in that post, are not only consistent with my own views (and those of a camp referred to these days as "A.B.H."
+The distrust and polarizing features of Ms. Clinton's candidacy I mentioned, are not only consistent with my own views (and those of a camp referred to these days as "A.B.H."
 (Anyone But Hillary) they are also supported by some non-partisan research.
+This report from USA Today and Gallup may help others see Ms. Clinton's baggage.

 http://www.gallup.com/poll/102907/What-Behind-AntiHillary-Sentiment.aspx#2